Cover Letter Mastery

 [Your Name]

-Why it works: Wildland hiring is about physical readiness and attitude.
+Why it works: Wildland hiring is about physical readiness and attitude — not certs.
 This template proves both.
-The specific fire names and season stats show you’ve been there.
-The “sleeping on the ground” line shows you know what you’re signing up for.
+Specific fire names and season stats show you’ve been there.
+The “sleeping on the ground” line shows you understand the lifestyle, not just the job description.

 Template #6: Fire Captain / Lieutenant (Promotion)

-Moving up the ranks requires a different kind of cover letter.
-You’re not applying for a job — you’re applying for a leadership role.
-The board wants to see command presence.
+Moving up the ranks demands a different kind of cover letter.
+You’re not applying for a job.
+You’re applying to lead.
+The board wants to see command presence — and a vision for the crew.

 Subject: Promotion Application — Captain — [Your Name]